Overwhelmed by Caregiving? Identify Your Feelings and Write Them Down

 It might sound too simple to be useful, but it’s been shown to reduce the impact of negative feelings and speed the calming process.

 Using affect labeling to reduce feelings of overwhelm is perfect for busy caregivers.
-It only takes a minute to notice how you’re feeling and put a name to it.
+It only takes a minute to notice how you’re feeling and give it a name.

 That simple action immediately dulls the impact of those negative emotions.